 The Oxford Academic Health Science Network (Oxford AHSN) is one of 15 AHSNs licensed for five years by NHS England in 2013.
 It covers a population of three million living in Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.

-The Oxford AHSN works with many partners in the NHS, universities and industry.
+The Oxford AHSN works with a large and growing list of partners in the NHS, universities and industry within and beyond our region.

 Our vision is ‘Best health for our population and prosperity for our region’